 Our position statement on supported decision making and guardianship law

-People with intellectual disability have an equal right to decide.
+People with intellectual disability have the right to make their own decisions.

 We want New South Wales to make a new law that says people with intellectual disability have the right to support for decision making.